 If you’re a regular reader of my blog, you’ll undoubtedly know how I celebrated my 40th birthday!
-Well when it was Mr S’s turn (erm three years ago), I arranged a surprise long weekend to the land of fire and ice – Iceland.
+Well when it was Mr S’s turn (erm three years ago), I arranged a surprise long weekend to the land of fire and ice – time to spend some time in Iceland.

 Prior to the kid invasion our holidays always had an undertone of adventure and discovery.
 From donning crampons and trekking glaciers in Patagonia, getting drenched by the Iguazu Falls in Argentina to enjoying the great Oslo to Bergen rail journey in Norway – naming but a few.